codewithnick/instagrambot/README.md

 # How to buy?

-just enter the form given below and our team will contact you https://forms.gle/sB4HXVm6LeHkoUbc6
+just enter the form given below and send me a mail on nikhilsingh526452@gmail.com https://forms.gle/sB4HXVm6LeHkoUbc6